-ERP software is responsible for handling day-to-day business practices, paperwork, and tasks or processes.
+ERP software like NetSuite is responsible for handling day-to-day business practices, paperwork, and tasks or processes.
 Enterprise resource management typically works by automating repetitive tasks, automating paperwork and forms, and collecting data to manage product planning, purchase orders, manufacturing, service delivery, inventory, shipping, payment, and finances.
 Some solutions will include additional features like payroll and HR.

 Your ERP should meet your specific business needs, which typically means that it must be designed for your industry.
 For e-commerce, you need specific features for inventory management, cross-channel synchronization, order processing automation, etc.